This post may contain affiliate links. Please see my disclosure policy for details.

 Don’t let ‘friends’ get in the cab if you’re alone.
 It’s better to be safe than sorry.

 14. My biggest tip of all; embrace solo female travel in Morocco!

 Some of the above tips and advice may be hard to hear but they are not meant to ward you off!
 I just wanted to ensure that you were prepared for some of the challenges that come with Solo female travel in Morocco.

-Morocco is incredibly diverse and is full of friendly faces, yummy food, beautiful cities, gorgeous riads and it’s definitely an adventure you won’t forget in a hurry.
+Morocco is incredibly diverse and is full of friendly faces, yummy food, beautiful cities, and gorgeous riads and it’s definitely an adventure you won’t forget in a hurry.

 You have got this girl – go for it!